b-brankovics/UNIX-for-bio/doc/unix_basics.md

 uses a monospace font type (every character has the same width).
 These blocks show what should be typed on the command line.

-The ls command will list all the files and directories that are found in the current directory.
+The `ls` command will list all the files and directories that are found in the current directory.
 Usually, regular files, executables and directories are displayed in different colors by the shell (command line interface).

+If you want to know a bit more about the files, then you can use `-l` option, which shows more information

+    ls -l

+This is the long format, displaying Unix file types, permissions, number of hard links, owner, group, size, last-modified date and filename

+The file size by default printed in bytes, but you can add an extra option `-h`, human readable, to print the size in a the largest unit that has a value greater than or equal to one.

+    ls -lh

+### `pwd` - print name of current/working directory

+The `pwd` command prints the current directory where you are located.
+If you have just logged in then it is probably going to be your _home directory_.

+    pwd

+Prints something like: `/home/user`

 # Summary
 1. Learned the some of the basic commands: